The two different types of Lasting Power of Attorney (LPA)

 An LPA must be made when you are fit and well.
 Once mental capacity has been lost, it’s too late and then it is up to a relative to apply to act on your behalf which involves a lengthy, often very costly, court process.
 At A.R.K. we consider the creation of an LPA to be as important as creating your will.
 Without these legal tools in place, you and your family may be left in a vulnerable situation.

 We recommend that everyone should make an LPA when they are young to act almost as an insurance policy.
 It is not essential to register an LPA with the Office of the Public Guardian immediately.
 They charge up to £82 to register an LPA so you may decide to wait to do this part of the process until there is an indication that the LPA may need to be used.
+As your LPA forms have already been completed, this process can happen quickly and smoothly.
 An LPA is there for your protection and is designed to be flexible enough to cater for your needs at a specific time.
 Give at least one person you trust Power of Attorney (POA) over your affairs to make life easier for them and for you!

 Why use A. R. K. Lasting Powers & Wills to make an LPA

 We will make the process simple and stress-free.
+As a family-run business, we take great pride in the care and expertise that we offer each of our customers.
 You will only need to spend about 30 – 45 minutes giving us details of the attorneys you would like to appoint.
 We will provide one-to-one advice and support throughout the process.
 This involves:

 - Collecting signatures from any relevant person who is present at the initial appointment